EA Games targeted by anti gay hate campaign

 EA Games have confirmed this is really happening and have no plans to censor their games as a result.

 The letters have been directed to everyone who's high up in EA Games.
-Many of the letters threaten to boycott EA's titles if the publisher refuses to remove same-sex relationship content.
+Many of the letters threaten to boycott EA's titles if the publisher refuses to remove same gender relationship content.

 The letters also suggest that EA was pressured by LGBT groups to include homosexual content in its games, and that this content is somehow forced upon children, exposing them to LGBT themes.
 This is obviously utter bullshit.
 The games are not for children, nor do they force LGBT content on a player - it's merely an option for gamers who wish to replicate their real-life sexual orientation.